Core Program Application

 How we read applications

-This is not a rigid scorecard — it's an honest description of the dimensions we weigh and what separates strong from weak signals on each.
+This is not a rigid scorecard.
+It's an honest description of the dimensions we weigh and what separates strong from thin examples on each.

-Dimension Weight Strong signal looks like Weak signal looks like
+Dimension Weight Strong version looks like Thin version looks like

 Demonstrated Interest